DataDog/integrations-extras/ably/README.md

 ## Overview
-The [Ably][1] platform is used to power realtime use cases such as multiplayer, chat, data synchronisation, data broadcast and notifications, for high-scale web and mobile applications around the world.
+The [Ably][1] platform is used to power real-time use cases such as multiplayer, chat, data synchronization, data broadcast, and notifications, for high-scale web and mobile applications around the world.
 Using our APIs, engineers are free to focus on building core functionality, rather than having to provision and maintain servers and cloud infrastructure.

 Using Ably’s Datadog Integration, you can:
 - Use [Ably statistics][2] alongside other key metrics in Datadog
-- Correlate Ably message, channel and connection usage for collaborative analysis in Dashboards
+- Correlate Ably message, channel, and connection usage for collaborative analysis in Dashboards
 - Identify unexpected activity and troubleshoot potential issues with your applications powered by Ably